Indians pawn gold for loans as borrowing from banks becomes tougher

 Several state-owned and private banks are also coming out with promotional offers around these loans to lure customers.

-“We’re actively promoting gold loans and seeing good traction,” Ashutosh Khajuria, the chief financial officer of Federal Bank, said.
+“We’re actively promoting gold loans and seeing good traction,” Ashutosh Khajuria, the chief financial officer of Federal Bank (FED.NS), said.